Start the path to selling internationally

 - Up to date tourism-based website

 - Efficient booking system for reservations, changes and confirmation.

 - Accept payment from overseas clients (cheque, wire transfer or credit card), provide billing system function and extend credit to receptive tour operators

 - Established budget and marketing plan including international distribution channels

-- Understand net pricing and how the different booking channels work.
+- Understand net pricing and booking channels

-- Be able to accept vouchers from tour operators.
+- Accept vouchers from tour operators.

-- Be able to confirm allocation one year in advance, if required.
+- Confirm allocation one year in advance

 - Demonstrate a commitment to enter and stay in an international market for a minimum of three years.

 Contact your local Destination Development Manager for support and information on how to develop your tourism-focused business.